striyo/employee-portal/README.md

 - Pull from master before working
 - Make a new branch in local environment
 - Push to branch with your name
-- NEVER WORK OFF OF MASTER AND NEVER PUSH TO MASTER
-  - YOU WILL GET THE WRATH OF GOD IF YOU DO